Getting Into Photography: Where To Start & How To Succeed

 Does that make sense?
 You can replace the above questions with anything you can think of.

 I have seen too many great photographers burn out and lose interest because they were learning a niche that they truly weren't interested in it.
 The main reason for interest was to make money.
-Most of the started learning real estate photography with hardly any knowledge of photography and burned out in the process.
+Most of them started learning real estate photography with hardly any knowledge of photography and burned out in the process.

 If they had started with something they were really interested in - and then branched out from there to offer services (and learning how to execute that type) - their chances of success would have been much higher.